merikan/merikan.com/content/post/2011-02-15-added-a-second-monitor-to-my-laptop.md

 xrandr --output $choice --primary					        # set the primary monitor<br />
 `
 Save it with the name monitor-switcher.sh.
-Make the script executable with &#8216;chmod +x monitor-switcher.sh.
-Now it&#8217;s time to run the script.
+Make the script executable with ‘chmod +x monitor-switcher.sh.
+Now it’s time to run the script.
 `<br />
 ~$ ./monitor-switcher.sh<br />
 Enter the primary display from the following:<br />